Web Content Display

 ASM Handbook, Volume 17: Nondestructive Evaluation of Materials helps readers select, use, and interpret methods used to nondestructively test and analyze engineered products and assemblies.
 Digital technology is transforming the implementation of nondestructive evaluation and is covered extensively.

 This Volume covers new approaches to nondestructive testing to give new insights and provide the data needed to solve many real-world NDE problems, to understand and measure early degradation and to give the required data for remaining safe life or prognostic prediction.
 Modeling and real-time digital technology, along with computed tomography provide a guide for improved and safer products.
-Leonard J. Bond, Director of the Center for Nondestructive Evaluation at Iowa State University, and Aquil Ahmad, retired from Eaton Corp, have gathered an international group of leading innovators, researchers, and practitioners of nondestructive evaluation to create an invaluable reference.
+Leonard J. Bond, immediate past Director of the Center for Nondestructive Evaluation and professor of both aerospace and mechanical engineering at Iowa State University, and Aquil Ahmad, retired from Eaton Corp, have gathered an international group of leading innovators, researchers, and practitioners of nondestructive evaluation to create an invaluable reference.

 “In the last 10 years the science base for NDE has become more quantitative to better detect, locate, type, and size defects, improve the reliability of inspection, and add measures of people and equipment performance with probability of detection (POD),” stated Bond.